diejel/Ansible-Course-Notes/README.md

 In the command above, the controller use the _tux_ file which contains the info which grants tux user passwordless privileges `("tux ALL=(root) NOPASSWD:ALL")`.

+Remember that is important generate a ssh key pribate/public and share your public key to your hdstination hosts in order you can log in them.

 ### 1.3.12.
 Help on Modules